VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/configuring-multiple-stores.md

     !!! note
         Each store should have its own domain name, such as https://store2-domain.com.

-## Share Theme Across Multiple Stores
+## Share theme across multiple stores

 It is possible to share the same theme across multiple stores by using the `LiquidThemeEngine:BaseThemePath` setting in the Frontend Application **appsettings.json** file.